 In order to complete your application online, you will need access to a printer and Adobe Software version 9.0 or higher.

-A: Yes, multiple Texas Bank and Trust accounts can be opened at the same time, but we require a minimum deposit of $100 for each account you opened.
-The maximums are as follows per
+A: Yes, multiple Texas Bank and Trust accounts can be opened at the same time, please see specific account product page for more details regarding minimum deposit required to open.
+The maximums are as follows per account opened:

 A: Children 12 years old and younger: Due to federal requirements under the Children’s Online Privacy Protection Act (COPPA) and the inability to adequately verify the identity of minors online, our online account opening restricts requests for minor accounts.
 However, our Cool Kids Savings Club Account for children 12 years old and younger can be opened in person at any TBT branch location.